The ESCB's long-term approach to banks’ data reporting

 This strategy is supported by the ESCB’s previous work, which focused on bridging the reporting frameworks of the ECB and the European Banking Authority (EBA) from a methodological perspective.

-Helping banks produce statistical reports
+Helping banks produce statistical and supervisory reports

 The ESCB and the banking industry have worked together to produce the BIRD, which provides banks with up-to-date reference material to help them produce statistical and supervisory reports.
 This initiative was launched in 2015 and its documentation is freely available to all interested parties, who may decide whether or not to participate in the initiative.
 It aims to alleviate the reporting burden on banks and improve the quality of data reported to authorities.